-With all this in mind, I came up with an idea for my friend’s film.
-I read the script again, and realized it wouldn’t take too much to turn his edgy indie drama, with a no-star cast into an action film.
-In fact, it would make the script even better.
-This suggestion came to me for one reason only – Around the world, ACTION sells.
-And you usually don’t need an A-lister to sell it.
+With all this in mind, I devised an idea for my friend’s film.
+I reread the script and realized it wouldn’t take too much to turn his edgy indie drama into an action film with a no-star cast.
+It would make the writing even better.

 Finding Film Genres That Sell

 Action films fit into a category referred to as “evergreen.”
 These films play well internationally because you don’t need to know the language to understand the action.
-And as a result, when I attend film markets lots of buyers ask if I have action films.
+And as a result, when I attend film markets, many buyers ask if I have action films.

-All of this to say, you need to find the balance between art and business.
+All this to say, you must find the balance between art and business.
 You have to decide your goals for the film.
-If your goal is to get your independent voice out there with an edgy drama, you’re welcome to do so.
+If you aim to get your independent voice out there with an edgy drama, you’re welcome to do so.
 Just know that this may reduce your distribution opportunities.

 And if your goal is to make money on the film, your best bet would be to focus on film genres that sell.
-If you’re interested in learning more about developing your film, check out my series on Funded Development.
+If you’re interested in learning more about developing your film, check out my series on film distribution.